 Android Instant Apps

 Project Tango is not fully developed yet, but this presentation is very impressive and is one I definitely wanted to share with you.
-As written on their website: Project Tango combines 3D motion tracking with depth sensing to give your mobile device the ability to know where it is and how it moves through space.
-By making use of special sensors, the device can very precisely calculate where it’s positioned in relation to its surroundings.
+As you can see in the " target="_blank" rel="noopener">video: Project Tango combines 3D motion tracking with depth sensing to give your mobile device the ability to know where it is and how it moves through space.
+By making use of special sensors, the device can very precisely calculate where it's positioned in relation to its surroundings.
 The capabilities of the device are thus extended far beyond the screen.
-This technology greatly enhances and optimises the possibilities with augmented and virtual reality.
+This technology greatly enhances and optimises the possibilities with augmented and virtual